In California, mandatory overtime pay is required for non-exempt employees in 3 circumstances.

 3. 7 days in a single workweek

-Non-exempt employees are also entitled to overtime pay if they work 7 days in a workweek.
-Employees working a 7th day are entitled to 1.5 times their regular rate of pay for the first 8 hours on the clock.
-They are entitled to 2 times their regular rate of pay for any additional hour.9
+If you are a non-exempt employee, you are also entitled to overtime pay if you work 7 days in a workweek.
+If you work a 7th day, you are entitled to 1.5 times your regular rate of pay for the first 8 hours on the clock.
+You are entitled to 2 times your regular rate of pay for any additional hour.9

 For example: Clara, who makes $20 per hour, is called in to work for a 7th day in a row and works 9 hours.
 Her first 8 hours are paid at $30 per hour.
 Her last hour is paid at $40 per hour.

-What about non-exempt employees working in an alternative work schedule?
+What if I have an alternative work schedule?

 An alternative workweek schedule, or AWS, structures the hours in a workweek differently than normal.
 Usually, an AWS will increase the number of hours worked in a single workday, in order to reduce the number of workdays in a single workweek.